 Our projects and work

-We are passionate about serving and loving people in the resource-poor world.
-Mardi, a pediatric emergency physician, serves primarily in three areas of focus: clinical work amongst the poor and marginalised, equipping East African health care workers, and team leadership.
-Andy, a civil engineer and project manager, is passionate about seeing projects & project teams in medical missions succeed from concept to commissioning.
+We are passionate about loving, serving and equipping people in the resource-poor world.
+Mardi, a pediatric emergency physician, serves primarily in three areas of focus: clinical work amongst the poor and marginalised, training East African health care workers, and health leadership.
+Andy, a civil engineer, project manager and theological educator, is passionate about seeing projects, teams and pastors in low resource settings succeed.
 We live in Kijabe, Kenya.

 Riley (2007) and Liam (2008) enjoy learning Swahili, piano and drums, visiting sick children at the hospital and making trips to the local dukas (markets).
 They also like scaring away local baboons, baking cakes, making paper aeroplanes, reading and getting muddy during the long rains.
 They attend school at Rift Valley Academy, making friends from Africa and beyond.
 Together we enjoy camping and hiking adventures with friends.